Machine Learning in Survival Analysis

 A note from Andreas: FIXME.

-Overview to the book
+Overview of the book

-Part I: Survival Analysis and Machine Learning
+Part I: Machine Learning and Survival Analysis

 Part II: Evaluation